When a patient or parent brings in a new insurance card, you can update their insurance policies quickly and easily.

 Locate an Existing Insurance Plan Record to Copy

-Enter the number of the company you wish to clone and pressEnter again.
+Press C, type the number of the company you wish to clone, and then pressEnter.

-Enter Address, Payer ID, and Other Insurance Policy Information
+Enter Address, Payor ID, and Other Insurance Policy Information

 Change the Copay in the Name and in the "Default copayment" Field: If you are adding an insurance company with a different copay, make sure you change the copay amount listed in the “Insurance Plan Name” field and in the “Default copayment” field.
 The name is important so you can find the insurance company easily, but Partner will actually charge the amount that is in the “Default Copayment” field.